 - Measure your new home before moving

 Spending money and time moving a piece of furniture that doesn’t even fit through your doorway or in a stairwell does you absolutely NO good.
 Don’t make that easily avoidable mistake.
 Measure things before packing/moving them to your new home.
 There are space planning tools that can help you figure out the best layout for your furniture so you can decide what to take.
-It makes move-in day much less stressful when you don’t have to make those decisions under pressure while someone is asking “Where do you want this?”
-Measuring and planning helps you make sure that six-piece sectional sofa that you love will actually fit in your new living room!
+It makes the move-in day much less stressful when you don’t have to make those decisions under pressure while someone is asking “Where do you want this?”
+Measuring and planning help you make sure that the six-piece sectional sofa that you love will fit in your new living room!

 - Don’t shop for new household items until AFTER you’ve moved